Policies + General Information

 With the sole exception of the Match Play Championship, in tournaments where competition takes place at two or more golf courses, players may NOT practice on a competition course between rounds of a tournament.

 Proper golf attire is required.
 Players may not wear short-shorts, tank tops, halter-tops, tee shirts or jeans.
 Players are strongly encouraged to direct their caddies to also adhere to this dress code.

-Unsportsmanlike conduct (i.e. vulgar or abusive language, club throwing, etc.) will not be tolerated and may result in disqualification from the tournament and/or future tournaments.
+Unsportsmanlike conduct (i.e. vulgar, threatening or abusive language, club throwing, etc.) will not be tolerated and may result in disqualification from the tournament and/or future tournaments.

 Cellular phones must be silenced during the play of all rounds of any Long Beach Golf Festival tournament.

 Spectators are permitted at all Long Beach Golf Festival events.
 Spectators must not interfere with play or cause slow play in the group they are following, or any other group on the course.
 During the Crosby Memorial Junior Championship, spectators may not talk with players or interfere with their play.

 In keeping with USGA rules regarding the definition of amateurs, the Festival will not issue cash prizes to players that earn awards.
 Instead, the Festival will issue prize vouchers whose retail market value will not exceed the maximum allowable, as specified in Rule 3-2a (currently $750).
 Prizes that are issued in the form of American Golf gift cards are redeemable at any American Golf facility.
 No duplicate gift cards will be issued if the original is lost by recipient.